mohitpai/journey-optimizer.en/help/using/messages/consent.md

 #### Implement an API call for opt-out {#opt-out-api}

-To have your recipients opted out when they submit their choice from the landing page, you must implement a **Subscription API call** through Adobe I/O to update the corresponding profiles' preferences.
+To have your recipients opted out when they submit their choice from the landing page, you must implement a **Subscription API call** through [Adobe Developer](developer.adobe.com) to update the corresponding profiles' preferences.

-This Adobe I/O POST call is as follows:
+This POST call is as follows:

 Endpoint: platform.adobe.io/journey/imp/consent/preferences